 Generally, you’ll find that not only is a Laos a safe place to travel in, but it’s also a great location to see some of the most beautiful natural sights in South East Asia.
 However, like any trip abroad there are a few risks you should be prepared for.
 Laos also has a few hidden dangers that you may not be aware of and that you should know about before traveling.

 Before flying to Laos remember, you’re going to need a visa.
-At the moment travelers to the country receive a Laos visa on arrival, but from June 2019 visitors will be able to apply online for a Laos eVisa before travel.
-The Laos eVisa form can be completed in just a few clicks and grants tourists a stay of up to 30 days in the country and need only be presented on arrival.
+Travelers are now able to obtain the Laos eVisa, an electronic visa that can be easily obtained through the Laos eVisa form.
+The application can be completed in just a few clicks and grants tourists a stay of up to 30 days in the country and need only be presented on arrival.

 But is it safe to travel to Laos and how safe is the country for tourists?
 Once you’re all set to go, there are only a few safety considerations you should keep in mind.